particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Basic plan 2024-03-12

+The growth plan is now named the basic plan.
+The free plan is unchanged.

 ### Tracker Edge ignore() 2024-03-12

 Tracker Edge and Monitor Edge `ignore(pin_t)` may require a cast to avoid an ambiguous declaration error.
 Example